itowlson/vs-kubernetes/README.md

 If you don't have those on your PATH then the extension will fail in unexpected ways.

+For setting up `kubectl` you have a couple of additional options:

+   * If `kubectl` is not on your PATH then you can tell the extension its location using the `vs-kubernetes.kubectl-path` workspace setting.
+This should be the full file name and path of the kubectl binary.
+   * If you are using the extension to work with an Azure Container Service then you can install and configure `kubectl` using the `Kubernetes Configure from ACS` command.

 ### Setting up the image repository path

 If you want to use the `Kubernetes Run` and `Kubernetes Debug` features then you need to have correctly set the image and repository for your images.
 You can do this via preferences in VS-Code: